 Department of Communicative Sciences and Deaf Studies

 Through an interactive and interdisciplinary approach, the Department of Communicative Sciences and Deaf Studies prepares students for an enriching and in-demand career serving the public.
 Our goal is to effectively train the next generation of professionals in audiology, speech-language pathology, deaf education and interpreting.
-A diverse range of academic programs help prepare students to pursue a bachelor of arts and/or master of arts degree in these professions:
+A diverse range of academic programs help prepare students to pursue a bachelor of arts and/or master of arts degree in the professions of Audiology, Deaf Education, Interpreting and Speech-Language Pathology.

 During their undergraduate and graduate studies, students within our program will be engaged in clinical settings that are both immersive and educational, working directly with children and adults of all ages who have communication challenges.
 On-site, state-of-the-art lab facilities, research opportunities and faculty, who also serve as professionals in the field, will guide our students' learning experience.